christophbittig/azure-docs.de-de/articles/cognitive-services/Speech-Service/how-to-develop-custom-commands-application.md

 Ändern Sie die Beispieläußerungen so, dass sie die folgenden Werte verwenden.

 ```
-set the temperature to {Temperature} degrees
+set the temperature to {TemperatureValue} degrees
-change the temperature to {Temperature}
+change the temperature to {TemperatureValue}
 set the temperature
 change the temperature
 ```